pittcsc/pittcswiki/src/guides/academics/registration/capstone.md

 You said you loved forms and bureaucracy earlier, right?
 Awesome!

-Once you get everything there done, then Alka Singh, the Director of Experiential Learning at the SCI, will send you an email with the go-ahead to apply for a permission number for CS 1900.
+Once you get everything there done, then Emily Bennett, the Director of Experiential Learning at the SCI, will send you an email with the go-ahead to apply for a permission number for CS 1900.

 Screenshot this email, convert that screenshot to PDF (there are sites online that do this for you), and attach it to a permission number request form that you can create [*here*](https://courses.sci.pitt.edu/permission).
 Log in with the same credentials you use to sign into MyPitt.